Growing number of Americans are retiring outside the US

 The former military language and intelligence specialist said he pays $350 annually to be part of Japan's national health insurance.
 His policy covers 70 percent of his costs.
 The rest is covered by a secondary insurance program for retired military personnel.

-Japan experienced biggest growth, 42 percent, of American retirees than any other country between 2010 and 2014, according to data from the Social Security Administration.
+Japan experienced the biggest growth of American retirees — at 42 percent — and more than any other country between 2010 and 2014, according to data from the Social Security Administration.
 The large U.S. military presence in the country may be a factor.

 There are more than 50,000 U.S. military servicemen and -women stationed in Japan.
 The presence is so large that in the island of Okinawa, the U.S. military occupies about 19 percent of the area, according to Ellis S. Krauss, professor emeritus of Japanese politics and policy-making at the University of California, San Diego.